yafernandes/datadog-experience/labs/squid/README.md

 ## Tips and tricks

 - Tailing the access log can show you what request are going through your proxy.
+You can find Squid log format [here](https://wiki.squid-cache.org/Features/LogFormat).

 ```bash
 sudo tail -f /var/log/squid/access.log